adamfranco/harmoni/README.txt

 Current Version Notes
 ---------------------
-This release fixes a few minor issues with the ErrorHandler.
-See the Change Log for details.
+This release makes a few minor improvements.
+See the change log for details.

 Downloads